About Destination British Columbia

 Operating as Destination British Columbia (Destination BC), the industry led Crown corporation works collaboratively with tourism stakeholders across the province to coordinate tourism marketing at the international, provincial, regional and local levels, and to support regions communities and Aboriginal people in developing or expanding tourism experiences, businesses and jobs.

-Destination BC is responsible for executing key components of Gaining the Edge, the provincial government’s tourism strategy.
+Destination BC is responsible for executing key components of the provincial government’s tourism strategy.
 Destination BC’s first three year corporate and marketing strategy was released on November 4, 2014 articulating Destination BC’s new vision, mission and goals.

 Destination BC has been mandated to fulfil several key marketing and leadership responsibilities critical to the long-term, sustainable growth of the provincial tourism industry.
 These include: